 U.S., European shares rise on hints of tariff relief

-Stock markets in Europe and the U.S. advanced on Thursday as reassuring economic data from Germany and a report that its big carmakers could be spared from U.S. tariffs offset another gloomy session for Asia.
+Stock markets in Europe and the United States advanced on Thursday, offsetting more losses in Asia as investors were encouraged by economic data from Germany and a report that its big carmakers could be spared from U.S. tariffs.

 Shares of Mercedes-maker Daimler

 The European auto sector notched its biggest daily gains in more than two years. <.sxap> A further boost came from a stronger-than-expected jump in German industrial orders.

 Honor 90 Price In India: Instant Rs 3,000 discount, 12 months no-cost EMIs and much more - Check details